vanKvo/verity-portal/docs/functional_requirements/phase_6_itar_export_control_spec.md

 ### User Interaction & Workflow
 #### Path 1: Basic Flow (Automated S3 Webhook Ingestion)
 Focus: Event-driven background ingestion and standardization of HR master data.
-- An external HR system drops the master employee roster spreadsheet (`hr_personnel_records_v5.numbers`) into a secure S3 bucket.
+- An external HR system drops the master employee roster spreadsheet such as (`hr_personnel_records_v5.numbers`) into a secure S3 bucket.
 - An S3 event triggers a POST request to the Verity Portal backend webhook (`/data-hub/webhooks/s3-ingest`).
 - FastAPI receives the payload, schedules a Background Task, and returns a `200 OK` "S3 Sync Triggered" response immediately to prevent timeout.
 - The background task securely downloads the file as a binary stream, writes it to a temporary `.numbers` buffer, parses the rows, and routes them to `PersonnelService` using the dynamic S3 router.
 - System processes the upserts, updating the database `updated_at` timestamp.
-- The user's active browser page polls `/data-hub/sync-status` and automatically displays the updated "Last Sync: May 22, 2026, 11:43:46 AM" without page reload.
+- The user's active browser will reload the page to display the updated "Last Sync: [timestamp]" from `/data-hub/sync-status`.

 #### Path 2: Exception Flows (Errors & Edge Cases)
 Focus: Handling unmappable or malformed background data.